Close

 4. Maintain Routine

 While it is crucial to catch up on your sleep, it is equally important to maintain a routine.
-You could squeeze your reading, sorting out finances, cleaning, and other chores within the usual work hours.
-It is more important to try to stick to the 9 am – 5 pm routine (just like when you would be working).
+You could squeeze your reading, sorting out financescleaning, and other chores within the usual work hours.
+It is more important to stick to the 9 am – 5 pm routine (just like when you would be working).
 This will bring stability and a sense of achievement and satisfaction.
 It will help you stay physically and mentally active.

 5. Walking and Deep Breathing

 Walking and deep breathing are something you could start even before your baby is born.
-Indulge in walking for at least half-hour every day to keep your vitals in check and the growth of your baby.
-Deep breathing for about 15 minutes would help in providing oxygen to your baby.
-It is a practice that you can continue post-delivery too.
+Indulge in walking for at least half an hour daily to keep your vitals in check and your baby’s growth.
+Deep breathing for about 15 minutes would help provide oxygen to your baby.
+It is a practice that you can continue post-delivery, too.
 It will serve as an exercise and de-stressor.

 6. Pursue a Hobby

-If you have been nurturing a desire to pursue a hobby for a long time and have been unable to do it because of a busy work schedule, then this is the time to start.
-Be it reading, writing, taking Zumba lessons, cooking, or cycling, earmark a particular time of the day to continue with it.
+If you have been nurturing a desire to pursue a hobby for a long time and have been unable to do it because of a busy work schedule, this is the time to start.
+Whether reading, writing, taking Zumba lessons, cooking, or cycling, earmark a particular time to continue with it.

 7. Check on Finances

-With the arrival of a new baby, your finances will undoubtedly take a dip.
-Be it for buying clothes for your newborn, decorating the nursery, or purchasing daily essentials (nappies or shampoo), you will see your finances fast depleting.
-It is an excellent time to check your income and expenses and try totaling your balance sheet.
+With the arrival of a new baby, your finances will undoubtedly dip.
+Whether buying clothes for your newborn, decorating the nursery, or purchasing daily essentials (nappies or shampoo), your finances quickly deplete.
+It is an excellent time to check your income and expenses and try totalling your balance sheet.

 8. Speak to Insurance Companies

-Not a fun activity, but it is an essential task.
-You may need to speak to your insurance company to include your child in your policies.
+It is not a fun activity, but it is an essential task.
+You may need to speak to your insurance company about including your child in your policies.
 There is plenty of paperwork that needs to be completed.

 9. Arrange for Daycare

 Without a doubt, if you intend to return to work, you would need to sort out child care.
-Start doing your homework about the different options available and how much it will cost you.
-This would help in preparing your finances when you return to work.
+Start doing your homework about the options available and how much it will cost.
+This would help you prepare your finances when you return to work.

 10. Prepare for Return to Work